 The Care Quality Commission is the independent regulator of health and adult social care in England, and is responsible for making sure that care providers meet the fundamental standards of care, and assessing the quality of care provided, by asking five key questions:

-The Care Quality Commission is the health and adult social care regulator, and they are responsible for making sure that providers continue to meet the Fundamental Standards and Key Lines of Enquiry.
-They do this by analysing and inspecting services, by asking providers to assess themselves and by collecting information to help them monitor how they are performing.
-They undertake reviews and inspections of healthcare services on an ongoing basis to ensure they remain compliant with the standards.
+The Care Quality Commission analyses and and inspects services, asks care providers to assess themselves and collects information to monitor how care providers are performing.
+They undertake reviews and inspections of health and social care services on an ongoing basis to ensure they remain compliant with the standards.

-Ongoing compliance is assessed and monitored by the Compliance Team.
-The Trust uses an internal intelligence based system to collect information on all our services to provide assurance that all the standards are being met.
-The Trust has also developed self-assessment handbooks for services to understand how they meet the standards and what they are doing if there is any slippage.
-The Compliance Team also undertake a program of internal inspections to mirror those undertaken by the CQC which provides further assurance on the quality of services provided.
+We have also developed self-assessment handbooks for our services to help them understand how they must meet the regulatory standards, and what action they must take if these standards are not being met.
+Our compliance team also undertake a program of internal inspections to mirror those undertaken by the CQC, which provides further assurance on the quality of services provided.